 Portugal offers quite a healthy selection of places for you to acquire your own real estate so that you too can apply for its attractive Golden Visa program.
 The following are some of the best spots in Portugal that you should consider investing in.

 Where else but the capital of the country to begin our list.
-Lisbon is the biggest and busiest city Portugal, and it is well on its way to become a global business center.
-The city offers a vast array of neighborhoods ranging from super rich condos to much more affordable apartments, and anything in between.
+Lisbon is the biggest and busiest city in Portugal, and it is well on its way to becoming a global business center.
+The city offers a vast array of neighborhoods ranging from super-rich condos to much more affordable apartments, and anything in between.
 The prime real estate in Lisbon is typically sought after by international investors.
 Some of the popular neighborhoods include Avenida de Liberdade, Principe Real, and Chiado.
 Cascais, a charming town close to Lisbon, is quite well-known among tourists and international investors.
 Lisbon is frequented by a lot of tourists and it already has a respectable number of immigrants which provides it with a rather international vibe.

 Algarve is found on the southern tip of the nation and is home to most of the tourist hot spots of the country, especially the seaside related ones.
 Portugal as a whole has a very temperate climate but Algarve itself boasts an even milder temperature all around the year.
 This means that most of its touristy activities such as swimming in its azure coves and enjoying sailing on its beautiful high seas can be achieved all year around.
 If the investors do not wish to live here, it is also one of the easier regions in Portugal to rent your home to tourists of all sorts.